Harris County Toll Road Authority: Hardy Toll Road (1988)

 The Hardy Toll Road was constructed to help alleviate traffic off of I-45 North.
 The route begins at I-610 North between I-45 North and I-69/US 59 North and travels northward parallel to I-45 for 21.6 mi after which it merges onto I-45.
 The toll road also features a 4 mi spur to George Bush Intercontinental Airport.

 Westpark Tollway (2004)

-The Westpark Tollway is a 22 mi toll road starting in Uptown Houston and travelling westward parallel to sections of Westpark Drive and FM 1093 and terminating just past the Grand Parkway (SH 99).
+The Westpark Tollway is a 22 mi toll road starting in Uptown Houston and traveling westward parallel to sections of Westpark Drive and FM 1093 and terminating just past FM 723 in Fulshear, Texas.
 It is the first all-electronic toll road in the United States.
 The Fort Bend County Toll Road Authority (FBCTRA) operates the westernmost 8 mi of the tollway.

 Fort Bend Toll Road (2004)

 The Fort Bend Toll Road is a 8.9 mi tollway that follows the route of the formerly-cancelled State Highway 122.
-The toll road currently begins with direct connectors at US 90A, just north of the Sam Houston Tollway, and travels southward to its terminus at SH 6.
+The toll road currently begins with direct connectors at US 90A, just north of the Sam Houston Tollway, and travels southward to its terminus at Sienna Ranch Road in Missouri City.
 As with the Westpark Tollway, the Fort Bend Toll Road is jointly operated with the FBCTRA.